 Building Resilience by Turning Obstacles into Opportunities

 During our second keynote, Spartan’s CEO & Founder, Joe De Sena, and CMO, Carola Jain, honed in on the importance of authenticity.
-With Spartan being the largest obstacle race and endurance brand in the world, it was exciting to hear from a brand who has had such great brand awareness.
-Not only is their strategy something to admire, but the way the brand has continued its growth and created brand advocacy is an example all marketers can learn from.
+With Spartan being the largest obstacle race and endurance brand in the world, it was exciting to hear from a brand who has had such success in creating brand awareness.
+Their brand awareness strategy is something to admire, but the way the brand has continued its growth and created brand advocacy is an example all marketers can learn from.